What can a plant-based diet do for prostate cancer prevention?

 The symptoms of prostate cancer are not always visible, especially when the disease is in the early stages.
 For that reason, most men will not have the opportunity to take preventative measures before the time of diagnosis.
 And while many risk factors are external ones that can’t be controlled – race, age and family history – leading medical organizations have continuously cited a healthy diet, regular exercise and a maintained body weight as factors that may help lower the risk of prostate cancer, according to the American Cancer Society.

-Diet and cancer: What's the link?
+Diet and prostate cancer: What’s the link?

 While the direct correlation between diet and prostate cancer risk is still not entirely established, the World Health Organization has deemed dietary factors the culprit of up to 30 percent of cancers among individuals in the Western world, according to the Physicians Committee for Responsible Medicine (PCRM).
 More notably, the consumption of meat has been linked to an increased risk of cancers, time and time again.